• Skip to primary navigation

 Do I Need to Blanch or Boil Green Beans Before Sautéing?

-After trying both ways, the family votes for pre-boiling them briefly as they are more tender.
 What's more, they retain their green colour due to the cooking method below.

 haricots verts in a large pan of unsalted boiling water next to bicarbonate of soda

-How to Pre-Cook the Beans
+How to Blanche Green Beans

 Boil a large pan of unsalted water then reduce to a simmer and add the beans.